tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Python SDK/快速入门_intl_en.md

 from qcloud_cos import CosConfig from qcloud_cos import CosS3Client
 import sys
+import os
 import logging

 # In most cases, set the log level to INFO.
 If you need to debug, you can set it to DEBUG and the SDK will print the communication information of the client.
 logging.basicConfig(level=logging.INFO, stream=sys.stdout)

 # 1. Set user attributes such as secret_id, secret_key, and region.
 Appid has been removed from CosConfig and thus needs to be specified in Bucket, which is formatted as BucketName-Appid.
-secret_id = 'SecretId'     # Replace it with the actual SecretId, which can be viewed and managed at https://console.cloud.tencent.com/cam/capi secret_key = 'SecretKey'     # Replace it with the actual SecretKey, which can be viewed and managed at https://console.cloud.tencent.com/cam/capi region = None              # “region” does not need to be specified if you initialize with “Endpoint”. token = None               # Token is required for temporary keys but not permanent keys.
-For more information about how to generate and use a temporary key, visit https://intl.cloud.tencent.com/document/product/436/14048 scheme = 'https'           # Specify whether to use HTTP or HTTPS protocol to access COS.
+secret_id = os.environ['COS_SECRET_ID']     # User `SecretId`.
+We recommend you use a sub-account key and follow the principle of least privilege to reduce risks.
+For information about how to obtain a sub-account key, visit https://www.tencentcloud.com/document/product/598/32675. secret_key = os.environ['COS_SECRET_KEY']   # User `SecretKey`.
+We recommend you use a sub-account key and follow the principle of least privilege to reduce risks.
+For information about how to obtain a sub-account key, visit  https://www.tencentcloud.com/document/product/598/32675. region = None              # “region” does not need to be specified if you initialize with “Endpoint”. token = None               # Token is required for temporary keys but not permanent keys.
+For more information about how to generate and use a temporary key, visit https://intl.cloud.tencent.com/document/product/436/14048. scheme = 'https'           # Specify whether to use HTTP or HTTPS protocol to access COS.
 This field is optional and is `https` by default

 endpoint = 'cos.accelerate.myqcloud.com' # Replace it with your endpoint or the COS global acceleration domain.
 To use a global acceleration domain, you need to enable the global acceleration feature for the bucket first (see https://cloud.tencent.com/document/product/436/38864).